 Although you've never had allergy problems before, it's quite possible that the area you've moved to has certain types of plants or grasses that you didn't have in your old location.
 Perhaps you're allergic to some of these things.
 Or, maybe the apartment or house you've moved in to was previously home to an animal to which you're allergic.
 If the prior tenants had a cat, for example, the dander could still be in the carpet.
 Or, your new home could have mold to which you're allergic (mold can grow behind wallpaper, in carpets, and in bathrooms, and kitchens).
 Or, maybe the previous tenant smoked, and you're allergic to the stale smoke clinging to curtains or carpet.
 If the congestion and pressure is really bothering you, talk with a health care provider to see if allergy testing makes sense.
 Testing can help you identify what you are allergic to and can also help determine any treatment for your allergies.

 Many allergy treatments are available these days, ranging from over-the-counter antihistamine medications, prescription antihistamines, allergy shots, nasal sprays, avoiding contact with allergens, to dietary changes.
 You might find yourself more comfortable after using one or more of these treatments.
 Over-the-counter antihistamines can make people drowsy, so avoid driving or operating machinery until you see how they affect you.
 You might be better off with a prescription antihistamine, many of which don't cause drowsiness.
-Over-the-counter decongestant nose sprays, however, should only be used for a day or two, because you can get dependent on them and then have extreme "rebound" stuffiness when you don't use them.
+Over-the-counter decongestant nose sprays, however, are only recommended to be used for a day or two, because you can get dependent on them and then have extreme "rebound" stuffiness when you don't use them.
 Depending on what you're allergic to, and the severity of your allergies, desensitization shots can help you dampen down your body's allergic response, and decrease your symptoms.

 Here are some basic things you can do to decrease allergy symptoms: